Today (July 8, 2015): Review of Ladera (St Lucia).

 PROS & THINGS I LIKE

-- Let’s start with Ladera’s stand-out feature: it’s absolutely incredible location along a 335 meters (1000ft) high ridge, with spectacular views of St Lucia’s famous twin Piton peaks (a UNESCO World Heritage Site), the forested slopes of the south-west of the island, and the blue Caribbean Sea.
+- Let’s start with Ladera’s most exceptional feature: the resort enjoys an absolutely incredible location along a 335 meters (1000 ft) high ridge, with spectacular views of St Lucia’s famous twin Piton peaks (a UNESCO World Heritage Site), the forested slopes of the south-west of the island, and the blue Caribbean Sea.

 - The orientation of the resort is towards the west, guaranteeing some great sunsets (weather permitting).

-- Ladera is a pioneer of the open air concept: all 37 rooms & suites have an open wall as the west side of each unit is left open to expose the magnificent views of the Pitons and Caribbean Sea (while complete privacy is maintained).
+- Ladera is a pioneer of the open air concept: all 37 rooms & suites have an open wall with the west side of each unit left open to expose the magnificent views of the Pitons and Caribbean Sea (while complete privacy is maintained).

 - The rooms & suites are constructed of tropical hardwoods, stone and tile, and decorated with locally crafted wood furniture, fixtures and accessories.
 They all come with private (heated or non-heated) plunge pools.
 No two rooms and suites are the same and depending on the category booked the size of the room and pool will vary.

 - If you prefer to swim laps instead of relaxing in your private plunge pool, the resort also has a lovely main pool overlooking the Pitons and Caribbean Sea.
-The pool is surrounded by a deck area with comfortable loungers, and cocktails and snack service is available poolside.
+The pool is surrounded by a deck area with comfortable loungers.
+Cocktails and snack service are available poolside.

 - Guests and visitors flock to Dasheene, Ladera’s house restaurant, to enjoy award-winning cuisine in the open air, high above the Caribbean Sea and with spectacular views of the Pitons.
 Chef Nigel’s cooking renders stylish interpretations of traditional St. Lucian dishes, such as sweet potato and coconut soup, Caribbean lamb salad, roast conch with pickled vegetables served in a yam basket, Cajun Creole vegetable bakes, jerk poulet sausage, plantain gratin with coconut rum sauce and more.